jfsamper/glicko-db/FUTURE_FEATURES.md

 - The dev-only pairing demo generator supports reproducible scenarios and includes Swiss/category variants.
 - Draft tournaments are hidden from public listings, while administrators can opt to show them in the tournament list.
 - Administrators can activate or deactivate players; inactive players are excluded from rankings and tournament participant selection.
 - Application-generated dates and times use UTC-5 by default; administrators can assign valid IANA timezones to individual accounts, and unset or invalid preferences fall back safely to UTC-5.
+Account selectors show one common representative per current UTC offset in ascending order, with Mexico, Colombia, Venezuela, Brazil, China, and South Korea preferred; South Korea represents the shared UTC+9 offset with Japan, and labels include the current adjustment while stored values remain IANA identifiers.
 - Full rating recomputation and incremental replay process same-day matches by round, treating unknown rounds as round 1.
 - Login rate-limit thresholds are environment-configurable through `config.py`, with defaults of five attempts in sixty seconds.
 - Account profile and password recovery are available: users can save email, language, theme, timezone, and password at `/admin/profile`; recovery uses configurable SMTP, hashed expiring tokens, single-use consumption, and generic responses.